-- 8 Minority Ownership - minority ownership means that for: 9 Sole Proprietorship a sole proprietor must be a 10 minority person or woman.
-11 Partnership - a minority/woman individual's interest must include at least fifty-one percent (51%) of the 12 13 ownership, profit/loss, voting control, and capital of 14 the partnership.
-15 Corporation minority/women must own at least 16 fifty-one percent (51%) of all voting stock, issued by a corporation.
-No stock held in trust, or by any guardian 17 18 for a minor, shall be considered held by the 19 minority/woman individual, in determining ownership and control.
-20 21 Limited Liability Company (LLC) - minority/women 22 must control the management and operations, as well 23 as hold at least fifty-one percent (51%) of the 24 company's ownership interest. - A minority owner(s) also has voting rights to elect the board of directors, chief executive officer and all other management personnel.
+- 1. Minority Ownership minority ownership means that for: - a.
+Sole Proprietorship a sole proprietor must be a minority person or woman. - b.
+Partnership a minority/woman individual's interest must include at least fifty one percent (51%) of the ownership, profit/loss, voting control, and capital of the partnership. - c.
+Corporation minority/women must own at least fifty one percent (51%) of all voting stock, issued by a corporation.
+No stock held in trust, or by any guardian for a minor, shall be considered held by the minority/woman individual, in determining ownership and control. - d.
+Limited Liability Company (LLC) minority/women must control the management and operations, as well as hold at least fifty-one percent (51%) of the company's ownership interest. - A minority owner(s) also has voting rights to elect the board of directors, chief executive officer and all other management personnel.

-1 2 3 4 2.
+1 • 1 2 3 4 2.
 Minority Person is a person born or naturalized in the United States.
 Resident aliens and holders of permanent visas are not considered to be citizens.
 The following groups are considered: 5 6 7 a.
 An African American, a person having origins in any of the black racial groups of the African Diaspora, regardless of cultural origin.
-8 9 10 11 The second secon b.
+8 9 10 11 b.
 A Hispanic American, a person of Spanish or Portuguese culture with origins in Spain, Portugal, Mexico, South America, Central America, or the Caribbean, regardless of race.
 12 13 14 15 e.
 An Asian American, a person having origins of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands, including the Hawaiian Islands before 1778.
-16 17 18 19 . d.
+16 17 18 19 d.
 A Native American, a person who has origins in any of the Indian Tribes of North America before 1835, upon presentation of proper documentation as established by rule of the Department of Management Services.
-20 avertically and the e.
+20 ; a · e.
 An American born or naturalized woman.
-21 22 23 24 25 26 Angelegen and the second of the second of the second and digweet and the second of the f.
+21 22 23 24 25 26 f.
 A service disabled veteran means a veteran who is a permanent Florida resident with a service connected disability as determined by the United States Department of Veterans Affairs or who has been terminated from military service by reason of disability by the United States Department of Defense.
-27 B. M/WE BE Eligibility and Certification 28 29 30 31 1.
-The OEO shall certify a company or other business entity as a M/WBE upon its submission of a completed certification form, (M/WBE Form-3920), supporting documentation, and a signed affidavit stating that it meets the following criteria: 32 33 34 a. it employs 200 or fewer permanent full-time employees and that, together with its affiliates, has a net worth of not more than \$5 million
+27 B. - M/W BE Eligibility and Certification 28 29 30 31 1.
+The OEO shall certify a company or other business entity as a M/WBE upon its submission of a completed certification form, (M/WBE Form 3920), supporting documentation, and a signed affidavit stating that it meets the following criteria: 32 33 34 a. it employs 200 or fewer permanent full time employees and that, together with its affiliates, has a net worth of not more than \$5 million